 Accessible Information Standard

-The Accessible Information Standard aims to ensure that people who have a disability, impairment or sensory loss are provided with information that they can easily read or understand with support so they can communicate effectively with services.
-Examples of the types of support that might be required include large print, Easyread, braille or using a British Sign Language (BSL) interpreter.
+The Accessible Information Standard helps people with a disability, impairment or sensory loss get information that they can easily read or understand so that they can ask for and receive the right services.
+Examples of the types of support that are available include large print, Easyread, braille and using a British Sign Language (BSL) interpreter.

-- Record those needs clearly and in a set way.
+- Record those needs clearly in a specific way